 Some companies have tried to address this issue by creating policies like requiring passwords to change every three months, or never repeating a password.
 Unfortunately, these approaches are antiquated and don’t actually address the underlying need: ensuring that employees or contractors who must access data remotely to do their jobs can, without an onerous or overbearing technical process involved.
 Otherwise, users just create slight variations of the same easy-to-remember passwords (and easy to hack), which aren’t any more secure.
 So, the goal isn’t to necessarily replace the password.
 Instead, it’s to put at least two mutually exclusive factors in the right employee’s grasp.
 The key is that the combination of those actors is difficult or impossible for another user to successfully replicate and gain authentication.

-This is especially critical for fintech or healthcare companies, whose data access and security infrastructures are complex, distributed, and provide lots of varying policy levels.
+This is especially critical for fintech or healthcare companies, whose data access and security infrastructures are complex, distributed, and provide varying policy levels.
 We recommend you take these steps before proceeding:

 Many employees have developed “notification fatigue” where they automatically click approve on pop-ups, just to continue working on what they are working on.
 Therefore, push notifications can present an easy social engineering opportunity for external groups to gain unauthorized access, then exploit your network and data.
 Coming full circle, education is important… but employees must take a moment to pause, read, consider, and judge the veracity of a notification.